 In early spring 2015 we were given the chance to buy Quercus Garden Plants and here we are.
 We will continue to grow and sell the range of perennials on the stock list and add in our own favourites and ideas as we develop the nursery.
 These plants are well adapted and hardy for Scotland’s gardens.

-Already we have created a wild life garden, native borders, a stream planting, mixed borders to exhibit what can grow in these conditions and we have just started a formal herb garden.
+Already we have created a wild life garden, native borders, a stream garden, a herb

-All contents and photographs © Rona, unauthorised reproduction & use of these images is strictly forbidden
+All contents and photographs © Rona Dodds, unauthorised reproduction & use of these images is strictly forbidden